bekatresh/ECE-445/notebooks/Eshrit/Entries.md

 # Date: May 1

-Our TipsyTracker team had a productive day where we successfully completed the final design document and polished our presentation skills.
-We began by practicing our presentation to refine our delivery, timing, and transitions between sections.
-Each team member confidently presented their portion while receiving valuable feedback from the others.
-This practice session resulted in a significantly improved presentation, with a smooth and engaging delivery that effectively communicated the essential aspects of our project.
+We successfully completed the final design document and polished our presentation skills.
+We began by practicing our presentation for our final piece of the project.
-After the presentation practice, we shifted our focus to finalizing our design document.
-Each team member contributed their respective sections, meticulously reviewing and proofreading the content to ensure accuracy and clarity.
-We combined individual sections while ensuring that the document flowed cohesively and provided a comprehensive overview of the TipsyTracker's development process.